urmanac/cozystack-moon-and-back/docs/guides/AWS-ARM64-COZYSTACK-DEPLOYMENT.md

 ## Overview

-This guide provides a straightforward approach to deploying CozyStack on ARM64 EC2 instances using AWS CLI.
-The process is designed for Claude Desktop automation using filesystem, Kubernetes MCP, and AWS API connectors.
+This guide provides a straightforward approach to deploying CozyStack on ARM64 EC2 instances using AWS CLI and dynamic resource lookup.
+The process is designed for Claude Desktop automation using filesystem, Kubernetes MCP, and AWS API connectors with pre-configured IAM admin access.

 ## Prerequisites

 ### AWS Environment
-- AWS CLI configured with appropriate permissions
+- AWS CLI configured with MFA'd session token (Admin access)
-- VPC with subnets already configured
+- VPC with subnets configured via existing Terraform (bastion + security groups)
-- Security groups allowing Kubernetes traffic
+- Bastion host with OCI pull-through cache for GHCR access
-- MFA token capability for session authorization
+- Claude Desktop will identify any missing IAM requirements during execution

 ### Local Tools
 - `talm` CLI tool